Did I choose to write this article?

 Free Will on Death Row

-One of the most interesting ways many of us think about free will is through our capacity for evil.
-When someone like us does something horrible, we twist and turn our philosophies and morals, working overtime to build a scenario where that person didn’t really have a choice, trying to find a classic ‘I had to shoot him or he’d shoot me’.
-We manage to elegantly strip the ‘will’ out of the situation, take the blame out of it, just enough so we can feel a little better about the human race - keep things looking moral.
+One of the most classic ways many of us think about free will is through our capacity for evil.
+For example, when someone like us does something horrible and say, that person is typically a good guy who we like, we twist and turn our philosophies, building a scenario where that person didn’t really have a choice.
+A classic ‘I had to shoot him or he’d shoot me’, and elegantly strip the ‘will’ out of the situation, take the blame out of it, just enough so we can feel a little better about the our friend here and keep things looking moral.

+And so, there tends to be a consensus about when did one had a choice and when one did not.
 But lucky for you, this is a neuroscience article.
 So instead of talking about circumstances, we’re going to talk about biology (yay).
-What biological conditions might mean we don’t actually have a choice?
-That the will to decide just isn’t there?
-Is that even a thing?
+What biological conditions might mean we don't really have a choice, even though it seems like we do.

 Well, let’s start by looking at what does what in the brain.
 One brain region that shows up again and again when some wildly ambitious people try to marry science and morality is the amygdala.
 It’s a tiny, almond-shaped structure buried deep in your brain, famous for its role in fear: triggering fear responses, dealing with emotional reactions, and helping us recognise those emotions in others.
-So what happens when the amygdala doesn’t work?
+Most often, it is brain lesions (damage to certain areas) that confirm to neuroscientists that certain brain regions may be involved in certain cognitive processes.

-Unfortunately for amygdala researchers, taking out little parts of the brain is illegal.
-But once in a while, nature does it for us.
-The problem is, when brain regions get damaged especially early on other parts often get damaged too, this ends up making it tricky to say ‘this part does that’.
+Unfortunately for amygdala researchers, taking out little parts of the brain is strictly off limits, but once in a while damage occurs through developmental issues or a type of accident.
+However another problem is, when brain regions get damaged especially early on other parts often get damaged too, this ends up making it tricky to say ‘this part does that’.

-But then there’s Patient SM — crowned best person to research by the amygdala people, because SM had both her amygdala completely missing by the time she reached adulthood.
-Unfortunately for SM it’s not just fearless fun.
-This is someone who is literally incapable of feeling fear or anxiety.
-She reads most facial expressions just fine, except for fearful or angry ones.
+Lucky for us there's Patient SM (name abreviated to protect identity) — crowned best person to research by the amygdala people, because SM had both her amygdala completely missing by the time she reached adulthood.
+Unfortunately for SM it hadn't been fearless fun, rather this is someone who is incapable of feeling fear or anxiety (you can imagine how screwed you could be if you never freaked out before and exam - anxiety comes n handy when it propells).
+SM reads most facial expressions just fine, except for fearful or angry ones.
 Scary movies don’t scare her; she watches them with this odd, detached curiosity.
-Her kids talk about how she’ll casually pick up a snake on the side of the road, without the slightest hesitation.
+Better yet, her kids often talk about how she’ll casually pick up a snake on the side of the road, without the slightest hesitation.
 She doesn’t process fear, doesn’t recognize fearful faces, and can’t detect when someone’s stabbing her in the back in an economic game.
 Where most of us would think that bastard and change our strategy, she doesn’t.
-So the amygdala helps us do a lot of things, recognise danger, feel fear, and read social cues.
+So the amygdala helps us do a lot of things, recognise danger, feel fear and read social cues.
 It is clearly crucial to being a good guy in society right?

-The American death row is where the really bad guys in society go.
+The American death row is where the consensus says, really bad guys in society go.
 The grim and unsettling place where the some states house their supposed worst: those who’ve committed acts so grotesque they warrant the ultimate punishment.
 Of course this horrible consequence operates with the notion that these individuals are fully responsible for their choices, that they had free will.
-But what if those “choices” weren’t really choices in the way we like to think?
+Ever thought what was up with those people's amygdala?

 A study of 636 death row inmates in California revealed that a huge proportion scored within the clinically psychopathic range, a diagnosis rooted in neurobiological dysfunction.
 These individuals often show severe deficits in empathy, remorse, and emotional regulation.
 Take some of these people in an fMRI scanner and notice that a little part of their brain is often impaired too, we see: a shrunken or underactive amygdalae.
 In some cases, the neural pathways connecting the amygdala to the prefrontal cortex (the region responsible for judgment, inhibition, and moral reasoning) are frayed or barely functional.

-So, the part of the brain that helps most people pause before doing harm?
+So, the part of the brain that helps most people pause before something bad?
 For many of these inmates, it just doesn’t work the same way.
-This is not where we say all is well that ends well and forgive and forget, but rather where we consider that for some, regulating harmful impulses is far harder for them than it is for neurotypical individuals, and these things gone wrong in the brain, may give us a little insight into humans at their worst.
+This is not where we say all is well that ends well and forgive and forget, but rather where we consider that for some, feeling empathy or not overeacting in a scary situation, is far harder for them than it is for neurotypical individuals.

-And so, we’re left with a thorny question: if someone’s brain is biologically ill-equipped to register fear or guilt, did they really choose to be cruel?
+And so, we’re left with a thorny question: if someone’s brain is biologically ill-equipped to register fear or guilt and those other things that are useful for not committing a serious crime, did they really choose to do that?
 Or were they simply given a less sensitive set of tools to detect when they should have made a different choice.
+I'd go as far as saying that switch brains (and upbringing and genetic makeup, but that's for another article) with one of these inmates and see if you may have ended up in a similar situation.

-As human behavior becomes increasingly explainable in biological terms, naturally the role of free will becomes a little harder to fit in.
+As human behaviour becomes increasingly understood in biological terms which we have no say over (1), naturally the role of free will becomes a little harder to fit in.
 The death row case may be extreme, but this same biological logic weaves through everyday life.
 The genes we inherit code for proteins that shape our brains, regulate our hormones, and fine-tune our neurotransmitters, all of which help dictate how we feel, act, and respond.

 In a more general sense: A spike in cortisol can turn a minor inconvenience into a full-blown crisis.
 An overreactive amygdala might interpret a passing glance as a threat (Phelps et al., 2004; Kuhlman et al., 2018).
-These predispositions don’t control us outright but they do stack the deck.
-And stacking the deck could nudge us toward certain behaviors, more than they nudge the next guy.
+These predispositions don’t mean we can't alter anything about who we'll become but they do stack the deck.
+They stack the deck in the way that a certain circumstance could nudge us toward certain behaviours, and depending on our current biological state, more than they'd nudge the next guy.

 Way back when

 Moving from neuroanatomy, we can look inward at the quiet instincts that shape us.
-How much of our everyday behaviour is truly chosen, and how much is inherited strategy?
+How much of our everyday behaviour is truly chosen, and how much is inherited?

 At its root, evolution doesn’t care if something is meaningful, it cares if it works.
 We tend to think of this in terms of physical traits, like Darwin’s finches with beaks shaped to crush certain nuts.
-But the same idea applies to psychological traits too.
-If a behaviour helps get genes into the next generation, it sticks around.
-So a lot of what feels personal or profound parental love, romantic attachment, the need to fit in might actually just be practical.
+The same theory applies to psychological traits too.
+If a behaviour helps get genes into the next gene pool, it'll probably stick around.
+So in this sense, the evolutionary behaviour people see a lot of what feels personal or profound like parental love, romantic attachment, the need to fit in, might actually just be practical.
 In evolutionary terms, they’re strategies.
 Wonderful, loving, kind (gene-spreading) strategies.

 Take the altruism we reserve for family.
 That instinct to protect your siblings, help your parents, or support your kids when they need you.
 Evolutionary psychology suggests this isn’t just niceness; it’s strategy.
 From a biological point of view, helping close kin can be just as beneficial as reproducing yourself, because your relatives share much of your genetic material.
 This is the principle of kin selection: the idea that even our most selfless-seeming behaviours may, in fact, be clever tactics for keeping our genes in circulation.